cattyman919/dotfiles/README.md

 - dwm
 - bspwm

-im currently using bspwm as of now
+im currently using bspwm as of now (test)

 ![BSPWM (New)](assets/bspwm_new.jpg)